gardener/gardener/docs/proposals/01-extensibility.md

 :information: The specifications for the other cloud providers Gardener already has an implementation for looks similar.

-### CRD definitions and workflow adaptation
+### CRD Definitions and Workflow Adaptation

-In the following we are outlining the CRD definitions which define the API between Gardener and the dedicated controllers.
+In the following section, we are outlining the CRD definitions which define the API between Gardener and the dedicated controllers.
 After that we will take a look at the current [reconciliation](../../pkg/gardenlet/controller/shoot/shoot/reconciler_reconcile.go)/[deletion](../../pkg/gardenlet/controller/shoot/shoot/reconciler_delete.go) flow and describe how it would look like in case we would implement this proposal.

-#### Custom resource definitions
+#### Custom Resource Definitions

-Every CRD has a `.spec.type` field containing the respective instance of the dimension the CRD represents, e.g. the cloud provider, the DNS provider or the operation system name.
+Every CRD has a `.spec.type` field containing the respective instance of the dimension the CRD represents, e.g. the cloud provider, the DNS provider, or the operation system name.
-Moreover, the `.status` field must contain
+Moreover, the `.status` field must contain:

 * `observedGeneration` (`int64`), a field indicating on which generation the controller last worked on.
 * `state` (`*runtime.RawExtension`), a field which is not interpreted by Gardener but persisted; it should be treated opaque and only be used by the respective CRD-specific controller (it can store anything it needs to re-construct its own state).